Saad-Bashar/CARSHARE/README.md

 ### Signin & Signup functionalities

 1. User can sign in or sign up, I did not create seperate sceen for sign up for the demo.
-If user does not have already an account a new account will be created for them when they sign in with their email & Password.
+If user does not have already an account, a new account will be created for them when they sign in with their email & Password.

 2. Validation in Signin

 3. Separate Redux module for user authentication

+** if you want to sign in with a test account just, then use email saad@test.com and password is password

 ### Separate Route